Back to all posts

 Ashiatsu is a specialized skill that requires extensive training and certification.
 A massage therapist can’t simply decide to use their feet one day.
 They must complete rigorous training to learn the specific strokes, proper body mechanics, and safety protocols involved.
 At Nola Bliss, our therapists are not only licensed but have also undergone advanced certification to become Ashiatsu experts.
 In fact, Nola Bliss is the only certified Ashiatsu training center on the Gulf Coast.
 This level of dedication ensures you receive a safe, effective, and deeply therapeutic treatment from a practitioner who has truly mastered this unique art form.

-How to Find a Qualified Ashiatsu Therapist
+Finding a Qualified Ashiatsu Therapist

 Finding the right therapist is key to a great Ashiatsu experience.
 Since this is a specialized technique, you want to make sure you’re in good hands.
 A qualified therapist will have the right credentials and experience to tailor the session to your body’s needs, ensuring you get the most relief possible.
 Taking a few minutes to check their qualifications can make all the difference between a so-so massage and one that truly helps your back pain.
 It’s about finding someone with the right blend of skill and training.